fallakm/cse15l-lab-reports/lab1.md

      Error produced

-     attempts to concatenate the contents of a directory, which is not possible.
+     attempts to concatenate the contents of a directory `messages`, which is not possible.

    * *With file `Hello.java` as argument*

      ![Image](image9.png)

      Absolute path before: `/Users/fallakmakhija/lecture1`

+     No error produced

      displays/prints the contents of the specified file `Hello.java`